-My second drink of the night was the basis for my first cocktail, the Archangel, which had a stronger taste to it than the Speak of the Devil and really stuck with you after each sip.
-As a gin girl, I preferred the Archangel, but both cocktails had cucumber undertones to them and were pretty light to pair well with the oysters, so either would be a great dining choice.
+My second drink of the night was the original foundation of my first cocktail, the Archangel, which had a stronger, boozier taste to it than the Speak of the Devil and really stuck with me after each sip.
+As a gin girl, I preferred the Archangel, but both cocktails had cucumber undertones to them and were pretty light to pair well with the oysters, so either would be a great dining choice here.
 I told my (imaginary) BFF Matt that I thought the Archangel was better, and in his never ending wisdom he told me that it’s always hard to beat a classic.